-Individuals who will be part of a research lab for more than 30 consecutive days and will be expected to work unsupervised with live vertebrate animals must be named in protocols as Study Team Members (Questions 14, 15 or 24 non-ARROW) in an ACUC-approved animal care and use protocol.
+Individuals who will be part of a research lab for more than 30 consecutive days and will be expected to work unsupervised with live vertebrate animals must be named as Study Team Members in an IACUC-approved animal care and use protocol.

 The guidance document associated with this policy identifies and describes each training and assessment requirement, defines distinct animal user groups (e.g. students) and which requirements are relevant to each, deadlines to complete each requirement, and a training matrix.
 Animal users must refer to the guidance document to assess what training is required.